AdobeDocs/experience-manager-guides.en/help/product-guide/oxygen-connector/use-aem-connector.md

 -   When you checkout content from AEM repository and make changes on your local system, ensure that file name is not changed at the time of uploading the file.

-- When you insert a reference in the DITA Maps Manager, it displays the title of the file and not the UUID.
+- When you insert a reference in the DITA Maps Manager or the Editor, it displays the title of the file and not the UUID.
 If the title isn't present, then it displays the filename.

 ### Add or remove Favorites {#id195HC04405P}